 Do parents have to make an appointment to meet with staff or do you have an Open Door policy?

 - Glasshoughton Infant Academy does operate an open door policy to speak to a member of staff but an appointment will be made if they request to speak to a teacher, due to their teaching commitment.
-However, due to Coivd-19 parents are asked to telephone the school office or use the Class Dojo app to speak with teacher.
+Parents are asked to telephone the school office or use the Class Dojo app to speak with teacher.
 All parents concerns are dealt with as swiftly as possible; usually on the day of initial contact or at the latest, the day after.

 How do you keep parents updated with their child/young person’s progress?
 Do you offer open days?